 Data is used to drive instruction and is intertwined throughout the academic program at Perris Lake High School.
-Teachers attend PLC meetings in which they break down and analyze student achievement data.
+Teachers break down and analyze student achievement data in their PLC meetings.

 Staffing and Professional Development

 Status of meeting requirements for highly qualified staff (ESEA)